 When I look at an object, like the cup on the table next to my laptop right now, the visual feel of the object is entirely driven by the physical object itself.
 In this case, I am not imagining or making up the visual feel of the cup.
 It looks the way the cup intends to appear.
-The colour of the cup is entirely driven by the cup itself.
-I cannot choose to see a red cup, when it’s grey.
-Said in other words, the visual feeling I have of the cup is not my reaction to its physical existence – rather it’s a causally evoked feeling, albeit a visual one.
+The color of the cup is entirely driven by the cup itself.
+I cannot choose to see a red cup when it’s grey.
+In other words, the visual feeling I have of the cup is not my reaction to its physical existence – rather it’s a causally evoked feeling, albeit a visual one.

 Similarly, the tactile feel of the cup I experience when I hold the cup is entirely driven by the cup itself.
 I am not choosing to feel the cup’s surface as soft or rough or whatever else.
 It feels the way the cup’s surface intends to be felt.